nuts-foundation/nuts-node/docs/pages/deployment/production-configuration.rst

 The keys permitted to issue and sign JWT bearer tokens are specified in the authorized_keys format.

-authorized_keys files are made up of multiple lines like this, each line specifying one more key/user that is authorized.
+authorized_keys files are made up of multiple lines, each line specifying one more key/user that is authorized.
 For more information on the authorized_keys format see the ``AUTHORIZED_KEYS FILE FORMAT`` section of the `man page <http://man.he.net/man5/authorized_keys>_`.

 Adding PEM files to authorized_keys
 -----------------------------------